Join a Giving Circle

 North Star Fund’s Springboard Giving Circle

-In the past two years, North Star Fund has piloted two giving circles in partnership with the New York chapter of Resource Generation.
+In the past few years, North Star Fund has piloted giving circles in partnership with the New York chapter of Resource Generation.
 Giving circle members worked alongside North Star Fund’s Community Funding Committee during the North Star Fund grantmaking cycle.
-Through collective fundraising and decision-making, these three giving circles moved over $250,000 to support grassroots organizing groups in New York City.
+Through collective fundraising and decision-making, these four giving circles moved over $400,000 to support grassroots organizing groups in New York City.

 North Star Fund’s Springboard Giving Circle runs for a period of 4 months.
 Through participation in the giving circle, members will: